 - Certain medicines - for example:

 A change in your voice which lasts for more than three weeks always needs checking out by your doctor.

 Normally no tests are needed and the diagnosis can be made from your symptoms and from examining you.
 However, you will need further tests if your hoarse voice lasts for more than three weeks.

 See a doctor if any of the following develop:

-- Symptoms that are severe or are different to those described above.
+- Symptoms that are severe or are different from those described above.

 - Difficulty breathing.
-If this is the case, contact a doctor or ambulance urgently.
+If this happens, contact a doctor or ambulance urgently.

-- A high temperature (fever) which does not settle after two days.
+- A high temperature (fever) which does not start to settle after two days.

 - A hoarse voice (or change in your voice) which has not settled after three weeks.

 - Swollen neck glands which do not go within 2-3 weeks after an infection.